 Get an overview what this OMiLAB has accomplised!
 Selected results are presented below as a contribution to the global community:

-All further results of the OMiLAB Node are available at the portal provided and maintained by the organizer.
+All further results of the OMiLAB Node are via the organizer.

 The following, selected activities are organized by the OMiLAB.